Now & Zen: Reviews

 The Zen Alarm Clock has been reviewed by major media outlets including The New York Times, The Los Angeles Times, the Good Morning America television show, The Washington Post, and Good Housekeeping Magazine.

 Criticism

-Because of The Zen Alarm Clock's New Age positioning, some reviewers have ridiculed it.
+The Zen Alarm Clock's New Age positioning received mixed responses from reviewers.
 In his review of the product in The New York Times, reviewer William L. Hamilton wrote: "It is like a monk losing his temper — om to OM!
 Now!
 Tranquil, tenacious — the Dalai Lama as drill sergeant".
 Similarly, Dads Magazine referred to the aesthetics of the triangular shaped version of the clock as a "hippie carpenter contraption," but nevertheless praised the way it woke users gently and gradually.
 Moreover, despite the moderate success of The Zen Alarm Clock, the company has also had some failures, such as The Affirmation Station, introduced in 1998, which was designed to wake users with their personal affirmations.
 However, the product failed to gain consumer acceptance and was discontinued after three years on the market.